mohammedx3/localstack/README.md

 ```bash
 docker logs -f {consumer_container_name}
 ```

+5. Check the dynamodb-admin GUI to see the events on http://localhost:8001/tables/justdice-dev-devops-consumer-events

 ### Task-2
 Running localstack on a Kubernetes cluster, using `Helm` to install localstack and dynamodb-admin.